tapjs/tapjs/docs/api/index.md

 See [filtering tests using only](/only/)

+### t.name

+This is a read-only property set to the string value provided as the `name` argument to `t.test()`, or an empty string if no name is provided.

 ### t.context

 This is an object which is inherited by child tests, and is a handy place